asdfstudio/Carmen-scoring/docs/removing-rounds.md

 AJ: All "Scoring Settings" would be per-round, including the sheet itself, caption weighting, and scoring method.
 The optional Rating Systems and Award Settings would still be tied to a Division.

+AJ: Rounds can't be optional but should have a sensible default.
+If a round has only a single Division, it should be called a "Set" and has its own scoring properties

+### Private Rounds
+Some rounds are scored but should not have the results made public.
+Add an "is_exhibition" flag to these private rounds or think of an overarching privacy setting for a round to fold Solo Divisions in with others (scoring methods permitting).

 ### What is the Division / Solo Division separation all about?
 Is it that there are different scoring methods available?
 The categories?
 Lack of sponsors?
 This seems like a good candidate for the polymorphism used elsewhere.
 Sherman's Response: When the solo divisions were created, there was a concern of keeping and publishing information about minors and their personal scoring data.
 When scores are sent to the soloist's director, the director only has access to their student's scores and comments.
 Only award winners are made public, not a list of all participants.
 It was built with maintaining privacy in mind.